flohintz/blockdrop-experiment/README.md

 2. Add an additional script which measures the time of the training: blockdrop_training
 3. Add an additiona script which measures the time of inference: blockdrop_test
 4. Implement a sole ResNet, which is used as comparison to blockdrop: rnet_single

-### BlockDrop Implementation:
-As written before, the BlockDrop implementation is mainly based on https://github.com/Tushar-N/blockdrop and was only adapted for my experiment and for Python 3.

 ## Steps of BlockDrop and the name of the script (in brackets: where to find pretrained versions to start at this step)
 1. train ResNet --> rnet_single.ipynb